 Moving to Manhattan?
-For many, moving to New York is a rite of passage – professionally, personally, or both.
+For many, moving to New York is a rite of passage — professionally, personally, or both.
 But moving to the Big Apple sure can be overwhelming!
 While Manhattan is just one of NYC’s five boroughs, this narrow island is what most people picture as New York City.
-Manhattan itself is split into dozens of small neighborhoods, each with its own personality, amenities, and cast of characters.
-So, where do you begin?
-Use our Manhattan Neighborhood Guide to find the best Manhattan neighborhoods.
+However, Manhattan itself is split into dozens of small neighborhoods, each with its own personality, amenities, and cast of characters.
+So where do you begin?
+Use our Manhattan Neighborhood Guide to find the best Manhattan neighborhoods for you.

 Manhattan isn’t right for everyone.
 Before you get too deep into research or start working with a real estate agent, take some time to consider whether living in Manhattan suits your personality and lifestyle.
 One of the most densely populated urban areas in America, Manhattan offers a certain level of anonymity that some relish and others detest.
 You’re constantly surrounded by people and bustle — would you find that invigorating or feel isolated surrounded by strangers?
 Consider this carefully before committing to Manhattan, and take time to visit for long enough to see how the city feels to you.